 If you’re updating Windows, but the update is stuck and into the pending install stage.
 First of all, you should wait for a while because Windows prepares the update before installing it.

 If the installing doesn’t start after a while.
 There may be two common reasons why Windows 10 update status is in the pending install stage.

 - Active Hours

-The first thing, Restart the computer.
-Once you restart the computer Windows will again start installing the update.
-If this doesn’t fix the issue, and still Windows update status is in pending install stage, go ahead and follow the next step.
+The first thing, Restart your computer.
+Once you’ve restarted the computer, Windows will again start installing the update.
+If this doesn’t fix the issue and still Windows update status is in the pending install stage, go ahead and follow the next step.

-If active hours is set on Windows, and you’re working within, Windows might not install the update within active hours.
-Navigate to Windows settings > Update & security > Change active hours, here either you can change active hours or disable active hours.
+If active hours is set on Windows, and you’re working within, then Windows will not install the update within active hours.
+Navigate to Windows settings > Update & security > Change active hours.
+Here you can either change active hours or disable active hours.